For purposes of this chapter, the terms in this section have the meanings given.

 "Signature" means a written signature or an electronic signature defined in section 325L.02, paragraph (h).

 "Staff person" means an individual who works under a license holder's direction or under a contract with a license holder.
-Staff person includes an intern, consultant, contractor, individual who works part-time, and an individual who does not provide direct contact services to clients.
+Staff person includes an intern, consultant, contractor, individual who works part-time, and an individual who does not provide direct contact services to clients but does have physical access to clients.
 Staff person includes a volunteer who provides treatment services to a client or a volunteer whom the license holder regards as a staff person for the purpose of meeting staffing or service delivery requirements.
 A staff person must be 18 years of age or older.